 - Select the steam shower room and click Open Object and on the Structure panel of the Room Specification dialog, uncheck the Ceiling Over This Room checkbox.

-Installing the floor
+To define the floor

 - Navigate to View> Library Browser and browse to Chief Architect Core Catalogs> Architectural> Fixtures> Showers> Shower Pans and choose the Square pan.